 The operations of TVA are subject to federal, provincial and municipal laws and regulations concerning environmental matters.
-The Corporation also owns certain soundstages and vacant lots, some of which are located on a former landfill, with the presence of gas emitting waste.
+The Corporation also owns certain soundstages and vacant lots, some of which are located on a former landfill, where gas emitting waste is buried.